 Do you know what day is today?
 It’s Batman Day!
 That’s right.
-And I’m taking advantage of this opportunity to review a DC Comics licensed game (since I’ve already reviewed Marvel games).
-And I’m reviewing the first game ever to be released on the PC of my favourite DC superhero: Batman.
+And I’m taking advantage of this opportunity to review a DC Comics licensed game (since I’ve already reviewed 2 Marvel games).
+And I’m reviewing the 1st game ever to be released on the PC of my favourite DC superhero: Batman.

 Batman: The Caped Crusader is an action-adventure game developed by Special FX and published by Ocean in Europe and Data East in the US.
 It was originally released in 1988 for the Amiga, Amstrad CPC, Apple II, Atari ST, Commodore 64 and ZX Spectrum.
 It was re-released the following year for DOS.

 But, like always, let’s first take a look at the bat cover:

 Not going to lie, the cover art looks great!
-It really looks like a comic book cover, with Batman fighting the Penguin with laughing Joker cards in the background.
+It really looks like a comic book cover, with Batman fighting the Penguin with some Joker cards in the background.
 It’s probably more action-packed than the game itself (as you’ll see in a minute).
 And one might think that such cover was made by a comic book artist, seeing that the art style is very close to Neal Adams’ but it was actually made by the late Bob Wakelin, one of the best video game cover artists of the 80s.

 But it’s about time to boot this bat-sucker:

-The game is divided in two independently bootable sections: A Bird in the Hand, where Batman must stop Penguin’s robot penguin army and A Fete Worse than Death, where Batman must find and disarm the Joker’s bombs and then find and save Robin.
+The game is divided into 2 independently bootable sections: A Bird in the Hand, where Batman must stop Penguin’s robot penguin army and A Fete Worse than Death, where Batman must find and disarm the Joker’s bombs and save Robin.
 In each section, we’re treated to probably the worst title screen I’ve ever seen.
 When I first saw it, I thought it was a pre-title screen.
 And I recommend reading the manual before playing as it not only has the backstory but also explains the menu icons and the control scheme.